-- A. Seniors: The growing and aging population continues to maintain their housing as they struggle with independent living and health issues. - B. People with Disabilities: Historically facing significant issues, children aging out of services and adults aging into senior care, who require higher levels of support. - C. Workers: In a community where the single largest employers are health and tourism sectors, followed by agriculture; permanent housing as well as seasonal housing is critical.
+C. Workers: In a community where the single largest employers are health and tourism sectors, followed by agriculture; permanent housing as well as seasonal housing is critical.
 For both workers and employers, available and affordable housing is a necessity for the employer's business success particularly if a living wage is a goal The County wants to pursue.
-The Prince Edward County Chamber of Commerce is compiling its members housing needs toward this plan.
+The Prince Edward County Chamber of Commerce survey at May 15, 2023 reported 32% of 1041 employees do not have sufficient housing.

-D. People in receipt of social assistance:

-The following provides a breakdown of the portion of County residents in receipt of Ontario Works and Social Assistance as of March 31, 2023:
+D. People in receipt of social assistance: The following provides a breakdown of the portion of County residents in receipt of Ontario Works and Social Assistance as of March 31, 2023:

 Adults Children Total

 Ontario Works 253 160 413 people

 234 households

 ODSP 1200 households

-1434 households
+1434 people